 See in Glossary, or humanoid, bound to the Animation track.
 When you add an Animation clip to an Animation track, its key animation or motion does not automatically match the previous clip or the next clip on the Animation track.
 By default, each Animation clip begins at the position and rotation of the GameObject, or humanoid, at the beginning of the Timeline instanceRefers to the link between a Timeline Asset and the GameObjects that the Timeline Asset animates in the scene.
 You create a Timeline instance by associating a Timeline Asset to a GameObject through a Playable Director component.
 The Timeline instance is scene-based.
 More info

 See in Glossary.

 For an animation sequence to flow seamlessly between adjacent Animation clips, you must match each Animation clip with its previous or next clip.
 Matching clips adds a position and rotation offset for each Animation clip, referred to as the Clip Root MotionMotion of character’s root node, whether it’s controlled by the animation itself or externally.
 More info

 See in Glossary Offset.
 The following sections describe how to match two Animation clips or many Animation clips.

-To match the clip offsets between two clips, right-click the Animation clip that you want to match.
+To match the root motion between two clips, RIght-click the Animation clip that you want to match.
 From the context menu, select either Match Offsets to Previous Clip or Match Offsets to Next Clip.

-The context menu only displays the match options available for the clicked Animation clip.
+The context menu only displays the Match Offset options available for the clicked Animation clip.
 For example, if there is a gap before the clicked Animation clip, only the Match Offsets to Next Clip menu item is available.

-To match the clip offsets of many clips, select the adjacent Animation clips that you want to match and right-click one of the selected clips.
+To match the root motion of many clips, select the Animation clips that you want to match and RIght-click on one of the selected clips.
 From the context menu, select either Match Offsets to Previous Clip or Match Offsets to Next Clip.